JarneRenders/domination/README.md

                                  triangulated discs; Otherwise behavior
                                  is unexpected; without -d there may be false positives
-  -4, --P4-lemma                Check if the input graph satisfies the
+  -k#, --Pk-lemma=#             Check if the input graph satisfies the
-                                 conditions of Lemma 3; with -d the input graphs are assumed to be triangulated
-                                 discs; Otherwise behavior is unexpected;
+                                 conditions of Lemma 3 for connectivity #;
+                                 requires -d and the input graphs as assumed to be triangulated discs; Otherwise behavior
+                                 is unexpected
-                                 without -d there may be false positives -c, --count                   Count the number of minimal dominating sets; The min, max and avg of all input graphs will be output; cannot be used with -2, -3 or -4
+  -c, --count                   Count the number of minimal dominating
+                                 sets; The min, max and avg of all input graphs will be output; cannot be used with -2, -3 or -k#
   -d, --triangulated-disc       Read the input graphs in planar code; the
-                                 boundary cycle will be computed; will lead to unexpected behavior if it is not a triangulated disc and -2, -3 or -4 is used -o#, --output=#               Output graphs with domination number #; cannot be used with -2, -3 or -4
+                                 boundary cycle will be computed; will lead to unexpected behavior if it is not a triangulated disc and -2, -3 or -k# is used -o#, --output=#               Output graphs with domination number #; cannot be used with -2, -3 or -k#
   -v, --verbose                 Give more detailed output -h, --help                    Print this help text
 ```